Top Longevity Treatments to Try in 2026: From IV Therapy to Biohacking Retreats

 • nervous-system recalibration

-These retreats give you something daily life often can’t: the time and environment to shift habits, slow down, listen, and reconnect with your own rhythm.
-Retreats like these are available through the Heallist Network, which features a curated section of in-person wellness and healing retreat listings around the world.
+These retreats offer something daily life rarely does: time and space to change habits, slow down, listen, and reconnect with yourself.
+You can find retreats like these through the Heallist Network, which lists in-person wellness and healing retreats worldwide.

 10. Emotional Longevity Through Letting Go